chmartin/chmartin.github.io/_posts/2019-02-18-EPL-History-Scraping.md

 The FBRef page for a given season's statistics contains two tables.
 One table contains the team level statistics and another with the player level.
 Seen here:
 ![Fbref Screenshot](/assets/images/FBrefshot.png)

 The first step is to access the html which displays these tables in a web browser through python.
-These lines of code access the url for that season, gets around some _trickery_ inside the html block, and saves the html into a `BeautifulSoup`:
+These lines of code access the url for that season, get around some _trickery_ inside the html block, and save the html into a `BeautifulSoup`:

 ```
     res = requests.get(url)